-As the original masterminds behind Single Keyword Ad Groups (SKAGs) it’s a shame to see it begin to hit the peak of its performance capabilities.
-But we always want to be pushing ourselves to think of the next innovative strategy on how to squeeze every last drop of ROI out of our PPC campaigns.
+As the original recipe chefs behind Single Keyword Ad Groups (SKAGs), we’ve been focusing heavily on new experiments.
+And with always wanting to push ourselves to think of the next innovative strategy on how to squeeze every last drop of ROI out of our PPC campaigns.

 So we took a hard look at where SKAGs fall short as a PPC strategy and developed a new one – the evolution of Single Keyword Ad Groups: